What is Nature-Based Education?

 Kids need to be outside.

-The abundant and significant benefits of nature on children are clear and backed by scientific research.
+According to the Children & Nature Network, the abundant and significant benefits of nature on children are clear and backed by scientific research.

 -